Thank you for your interest in the Neurology residency program at the University of Missouri.

 Our aim is to put together a family of neurology residents who will:

-• value learning varied perspectives of domestic and international diversity, inclusion, equity and social justice and the enrichment that diversity provides to the practice and art of medicine
+• value learning and varied perspectives that contribute to the practice and art of medicine

 • support each other and the department